Skip to content

 AccountRequests is the nested-level field.
 It contains the first-level field "op," which is short for operation. @accountRequests(op:enable)

-You can see all of your site's audit events in Search.
-Click an event to view more details about it.
+You can view your site's audit events in Search.
+Select an event to view more details about it.

-Selecting an audit event in Search displays name of the event and its technical ID.
-The technical ID is unique to that instance of the event, and can be used to find it again.
+Selecting an audit event in Search displays the name and technical ID of the event.
+The technical ID is unique to that event instance, and can be used to find it again.

-Each event's status is displayed, so you can see its progress.
-The user or system that initiated the event is displayed, as well as the system the action is being performed on.
+The event's status is displayed, so you can see its progress.
+You can also view the user or system that initiated the event, as well as the target system the action is being performed on.

 Event Types